 If you have questions about the awards or the nomination process, please contact the Office of Environmental and Energy Coordination at 703-324-7136, TTY 711.

-The 2020 Environmental Excellence Awards were announced on September 2, 2020 and included three individual county residents, one business, and one county employee.
+The 2021 Environmental Excellence Awards were announced on November 9, 2021 and included three individual county residents, one organization, and two county employees.